Home

 A common question we are asked is "what is the best type of amplifier for a Rhodes Piano".
 As with many such questions there is no definitive answer, but an amplifier must satisfy a number of requirements.
 It must be able to handle the wide frequency range of a keyboard instrument, especially with the 88 models.

 It should also be able to handle the pure, sine wave like, sound without distortion.
 At least up to sufficient volume for the situation.
-Many well known amplifiers can do the job, many more can't.
+Some well known amplifiers can do the job, many more can't.

 Starting with valves (tubes): The Fender Twin Reverb is often suggested as the ideal amplifier.
 It certainly is reasonably loud & clean, but falls short at the bass end.
 Its open back design causes phase cancellation at lower frequencies, it is designed for lead guitar.